Our 8 top strategies to manage Sleep Regressions

 Our second child had a terrible time falling asleep at bedtime and for naps for about a week when he was 7 months as he had learned to stand in his cot and was enjoying the extra mobility, whilst frustrated that he couldn’t get himself back down!

-However, the most common and impactful sleep regression ages are at 4 months, 8 months and 18 months.
+However, the most common and impactful sleep regression stages are at 4 months, 8 months and 18 months with a few other ones in there.
 Here are the main reasons for each of these:

 4 MONTH SLEEP REGRESSION